 What work task, on average, do people in your organization spend the most time on?
 There’s a good chance it’s writing.
 What work task do people in your organization struggle the most with?
 There’s a good chance the answer here is also writing.
 Improving employees’ writing skills means they do a huge chunk of their jobs better (usually faster, too).
 And because effective writing means employees are communicating clearly in documents and emails – and avoiding miscommunications – readers are much less likely to need clarification or to make time-wasting misinterpretations.
 This efficient communication also ends up improving innovation, as team members collaborate better and fewer delays gum up the process.

 Effective written communication is an important component of quality management.
 When managers write clear emails and work instructions, not only are employees more likely to produce the results that managers expect, but it can also improve employee relations because clear managerial communication promotes a collaborative atmosphere.

-5. Effective writing aids bench strength and retention.
+5: Effective writing aids bench strength and retention.

 Because quality written communication is important for good management, helping employees hone their writing skills prepares them to rise in the organization, thereby strengthening your internal talent pipeline, and in turn aiding in retention, as employees are happy that they are learning valuable skills for their career and have prospects for advancement.

+For more on the importance of business writing, read our white paper “The ROI of Effective Writing” (no registration required).
 If your team needs help honing their writing skills, contact us today!
-We can create a customized onsite, online, or webinar that's sure to fit the bill.
+We can create a customized onsite, online, that's sure to fit the bill.